Sturnella neglecta neglecta

 Status: Abundant regular spring and fall migrant statewide.
 Abundant breeder west, central, and northeast, common southeast.
-Uncommon regular winter visitor south and east, rare elsewhere.
+Uncommon regular winter visitor south and east, rare elsewhere except for southern Panhandle.

 Documentation: Specimen: UNSM ZM11049, 30 Oct 1890 Lincoln, Lancaster Co.

-Taxonomy: Two weakly-differentiated subspecies have been recognized (Pyle 1997, Clements et al 2016): confluenta, breeding from coastal southwest British Columbia to southwest California, wintering to western Arizona, and neglecta, breeding from interior southern British Columbia to southeast California east to southern Ontario and northwest Louisiana, wintering to southwest California and Mississippi.
-These subspecies were combined by Jaramillo and Burke (1999) and Gill and Donsker (2017) based on differences being only clinal.
-We follow the latter authors in considering the species monotypic.
+Taxonomy: Two weakly-differentiated subspecies have been recognized (Pyle 1997): confluenta, breeding from coastal southwest British Columbia to southwest California, wintering to western Arizona, and neglecta, breeding from interior southern British Columbia to southeast California east to southern Ontario and northwest Louisiana, wintering to southwest California and Mississippi.
+These subspecies were combined by Jaramillo and Burke (1999) and Gill and Donsker (2017) based on differences being only clinal, although Gill et al (2021) reversed their earlier position and recognized confluenta.

 Bruner et al (1904) suggested that Western Meadowlarks from “the lake region of Cherry County” differ in some respects from both Eastern Meadowlarks and Western Meadowlarks from elsewhere in Nebraska, although “the sending of specimens east has so far failed to satisfactorily settle their relationship”.
 We were unable to find details on these differences; we are unaware of any DNA studies that have included samples from the Nebraska Sandhills population.

-Summer: Western Meadowlark breeds commonly statewide in all types of grasslands and agricultural areas; as many as 2000 were at Crescent Lake NWR, Garden Co 30 Aug 1998.
-It is least common in the extreme southeast, where Eastern Meadowlark breeds also, and in that area the two species usually segregate into habitats according to moisture, with Western Meadowlark occupying drier habitat than Eastern Meadowlark, although there are areas where the two occur together (Lanyon 1957).
+Summer: Western Meadowlark breeds commonly statewide in all types of grasslands and most agricultural landscapes; as many as 2000 were at Crescent Lake NWR, Garden Co 30 Aug 1998.
+It now occurs at low densities in intensely agricultural regions of the east and also in the extreme southeast, where Eastern Meadowlark also breeds.
+The two species usually segregate into habitats according to moisture, with Western Meadowlark occupying drier habitat than Eastern Meadowlark, although there are areas where the two occur together (Lanyon 1957).
 Mollhoff (2016) showed statewide distribution, with somewhat fewer reports in the extreme southeast.

 - Breeding phenology: